Must-Try Peranakan Dishes in Penang, Malaysia

 Penang is a place with a vibrant and varied culture.
 Sometimes, all one needs to fully immerse in the traditions is by taking a bite into the area’s cuisines, which, although are also quite varied, are all tied together by the same roots for ages.

 How about you?
-What’s your favorite Peranakan Dishes in Penang?
+What’re your favorite Peranakan Dishes in Penang?

 - Where to Stay in Penang: Sunway Hotel Georgetown